ghga-de/docs.ghga.de/user_docs/user_stories/submission/RDF_submission.md

 2. Preparation of the non-personal metadata, see [here](user_docs/user_stories/submission/submitter_guide.md)
 3. Research Data File submission

-The signing of a DPC has to be finalized before a Data Steward is allowed to interact with the non-personal metadata.
-Preparation of the metadata and file submission can be done on the submitter side in parallel.
+The signing of a DPC has to be finalized before a Data Steward is allowed to generate an upload box and enable the submission of Research Data Files.

 ## File upload